Aktion Club honors Darrel Smith

-“The Aktion Club voted on showing their love and appreciation for former Highlands Hammock State Park Ranger Darrel Smith after hearing about his poor health,” said Cindy Marshall, club advisor.
+“The Aktion Club voted on showing their love and appreciation for former Highlands Hammock State Park Ranger, Darrel Smith, after hearing about his poor health,” said Cindy Marshall.
 “Darrel always took the time out at the park to tell special stories or talk to our group when they went camping or visited.
 He gave from his heart.
 This is our way to say thanks for all the years of service.”

-“I’m overwhelmed,” Smith said.
+“I’m overwhelmed,” said Smith.
 “I didn’t know that I did so much.
 I never really worked a day in my life as I loved every single day I worked.”

 Marshall presented Smith with a framed Certificate of Appreciation from the Aktion Club.
 “You’ve always touched our hearts, Darrel.”